anonymous12-lab/seq-to-seq-decision-aware-mrg/README.md

 ## Paper Title: Towards Automated Meta Review Generation via an NLP/ML Pipeline in Different Stages of the Scholarly Peer Review Process

+## Contributing
+This repo contains training and prediction code for the recommendation scores and confidence scores for the reviews, using which we then predict the decision on a particular manuscript.
+Finally, we utilize the decision signals for generating the meta-reviews using a [transformer-based seq2seq architecture](https://arxiv.org/abs/1706.03762).

 ## Installation Packages

 ```bash